zmactep/hasbolt-sample-app/README.md

 Build
 -----

-To build the project just close it and run build command by stack:
+To build the project just clone it and run build command by stack:
 ```
 git clone https://github.com/zmactep/hasbolt-sample-app.git
 cd hasbolt-sample-app